Mom Guilt When Baby Gets Hurt

 They’ll fall down, topple over, run into this or that, go thump, and sometimes they’ll get hurt.
 Just understand this one thing.
 You’re going to feel terribly.

 Most people are so sweet and understanding and totally real about parenting.
-They’ll encourage you and even share their own stories about their kids to help you feel better.
-Some, not so much.
+They’ll encourage you and even share their own stories about their babies or kids getting hurt to help you feel better.

 Some people will make you feel guilty, may judge you or criticize your parenting abilities.
-Do not fall for this.
-I’m not sure why they do it but they do.
+Do not internalize this.
+I’m not sure why they do it, but they do.
 But there is nothing anyone can say that can change the truth.

 You know you’re a good parent.
 You are constantly doing your best.
 I can’t promise you those people won’t make you cry.
 If they do, just be real and let yourself cry.

-Then go find a good hugger with a more realistic and positive attitude.
+Then go find a supportive friend who’s also a good hugger with a more realistic and positive attitude.
 They’ll encourage you and remind you of the truth.

 Accidents happen.
 You’re a great mom.